open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 the Collector has started, you can see the info line we added to the `ticker` function within the `Start()` method.

-Now, go ahead and press `ctrl+c` in your Collector's terminal so you want watch the shutdown process happening.
-Here is what the output should look like:
+Now, go ahead and press <kbd>Control+C</kbd> in your Collector's terminal so you want watch the shutdown process happening.
+Here is what the output should look
+like:

 ```cmd
 ^C2022-03-03T11:20:14.652-0600  info    service/collector.go:166        Received signal from OS {"signal": "interrupt"}